pinkpong111/governance-rules-theory/README.md

 ### Vector Degradation: The Reverse Path

 Vectorization is not a one-way process.
 Established vectors can degrade back toward noise through two structurally distinct mechanisms.
 This distinction is critical because the two types have different governance implications and recovery pathways.

+**Connection to RT Geometry Alignment (D0):** Recovery Theory reframes contamination as a symptom of *geometry mismatch* — the system's internal coordinate structure diverging from the environment manifold it operates within (RT D0).
+Vector degradation in GRT is the rule-governance-layer manifestation of this geometry mismatch: Type 1 degradation (alignment severance) corresponds to local geometry mismatch at the circuit level (RT Tier 2), while Type 2 degradation (weight overwrite) corresponds to mismatch at the coordinate system level (RT Tier 3).
+This distinction matters operationally because Tier 2 mismatch is detectable from within the local layer, while Tier 3 mismatch is structurally unobservable from within (RT T1: Observability Asymmetry) — which is why Type 2 degradation requires external diagnosis rather than self-detection.

 #### Type 1 — Alignment Severance (Reversible)